dmytro-parfenov/world-time/README.md

 - To create a web component you should define it in `the app.module.ts`.
 An example provided in the constructor of `AppModule`.
-- `elemets.js` is used to concatenate all scripts into single file and move it to the separate folder whit styles.
+- `web-component.js` file is used to concatenate all scripts into single file and move it to the separate folder whit styles.
-- To build a web component you should use script `build:production:elements` from `packaje.json` file.
-It will create new folder `dist/elements/world-time` with the web component, which will include two files `world-time.css` and `world-time.js`.
+- To build a web component you should use script `build:production:web-component` from `packaje.json` file.
+It will create new folder `dist/web-component/world-time` with the web component, which will include two files `world-time.css` and `world-time.js`.